eficode-academy/kubernetes-katas/services.md

 ## Learning Goals

-Ability to communicate between pods using services
+Ability to communicate between pods using services.

 ## Introduction

 In this exercise you'll learn about how pods can be exposed using services and test connectivity between them.

-## Accessing a service

-To access any service inside any given pod (e.g. backend service), we need to _expose_ the pod as a _service_.
-We have three main ways of exposing the pods, or in other words, we have three ways to define a _service_ , which we can access in three different ways.
-A service is (normally) created on top of an existing pod.

 ## Service types

+Since Kubernetes can create and destroy pods at any time, it is not a good idea to rely on the IP address of a pod.
+Instead, we can create a service that will expose the pod(s) to the outside world.
+The service IP address will not change, even if the pod(s) it is exposing are destroyed and recreated.
+It will only change if the service is deleted and recreated.

+The service also load balances traffic between the pods it is exposing if there are more than one pod.

+The service finds the pods it is exposing by using labels.
+The service will expose all pods that have the labels specified in the `selector` part of the service.
 ### Kind

 A generic service manifest file looks like this: